DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/Log Analysis in Linux.md

 11. The tail command can be used to display the ending or last lines of a file.

-- Type in the command: tail ex191112.log
+- Type in the command: tail file.log

 <img width="380" alt="image" src="https://github.com/user-attachments/assets/e774ef4e-15fe-44da-a8da-a70483339011" />